Registration for New Students

 |Dos Palos High School||9-12||1701 East Blossom Street||(209) 392-0300|

-Please download the enrollment form below or on the side to enroll your new student(s).
+Please download the registration form below to enroll your new student(s).

 Parents can submit their child’s registration online through our Aeries Parent Portal - Online Registration.